 The island has two temples (Mulachanthara Temple and Kalluvila Temple) and an ancient church built in 1878.
-Palliyam Thuruth of the island draws travelers with its beauty and tranquility.
+Palliyam Thuruth of the island draws travellers with its beauty and tranquility.
 The island is located at the point where Ashtamudi Backwaters merge with River Kallada.

-It is an ideal place for holidaying and visitors can engage in many activities such as sightseeing, bird watching and fishing.
-The place is famed for its coir industry and travelers will get the unique opportunity to watch coir making process.
+It is an ideal place for holidaying and visitors can engage in many activities such as sightseeing, bird-watching and fishing.
+The place is famous for its coir industry and travellers will get the unique opportunity to watch the coir making process.